 Remote Office Management is a vital step for many offices.
-You may be encouraged to accept your first remote team members employee.
+You may be encouraged to accept your first remote team member employee.
 An existing employee may move away or you were hired to manage the entire distribution team – but are you aware of the challenges?

 If you plan to open a new location, according to Rosenbaum 1 Size, knowing when to make your move.
 “Even before we decided to open a second office, there was a careful evaluation of whether the second place was worth the investment.